 To create a successful podcast, there are some key elements that you need to consider.

 Before you begin working on anything, you need to know who your market is and how to reach them.

 It would help if you took some time and researched your market, creating a proper marketing plan that defined the right channels to promote your show based on where your audience usually hangs out.

-It is advisable for you to buy or hire the best microphone possible since the success of your podcast depends significantly on the sound quality.
+You should buy or hire the best microphone possible since the success of your podcast depends significantly on the sound quality.

-Although this may come as an added cost, you should know that the investment will yield its dividends in the long run.
+Although this may come as an added cost, you should know that the investment will yield dividends in the long run.

 In addition to the microphone you use, it is also advisable not to underestimate the importance of audio editing skills.

 With audio editing, you can change your podcast’s tone and mood and fix any mistakes the podcast host may have made during recording.